What is a Credit Rating?

-A credit rating is a measure of a person's creditworthiness, which is determined by analyzing their credit history.
+The meaning of credit rating refers to a measure of a person's creditworthiness, which is determined by analyzing their credit history.
 Credit ratings are used by financial institutions, such as banks and credit card companies, to determine the risk of lending money to an individual.

 There are three major credit bureaus in the United States: Equifax, Experian, and TransUnion.
 These bureaus collect and maintain credit information on millions of individuals and businesses, including information on credit accounts, payment history, and any outstanding debts.